thedanzor/es6-dom-helper/README.md

 ES6 / DOM assisting tool
 ===================

-This is a very simple module that makes it cleaner and easier to perform the more common DOM tasks such as:
+This is a very simple WIP module that makes it cleaner and easier to perform the more common DOM tasks such as:

 * Adding, Checking and Removing classes
 * Appending es6 Template strings to the DOM in a none brute-force manner (using appendChild)